 If this happens, take your precious pup to the vet right away to get checked out.
 This condition usually results from low blood sugar and stress, but sometimes there can be more pressing medical issues that require immediate attention.
 It’s always better to be safe than sorry when it comes to looking out for your bully.

 Bulldogs have the most allergies of any breed due to their genetic makeup abnormalities.

 - Food allergies – Food is a sensitive point for bulldogs.
 Generic food brands with low-quality ingredients often trigger allergies in English Bulldogs.
 Symptoms include itchy skin, fecal issues, excessive shedding, and ear infections.
-Avoid wheat, corn, soy, and artificial ingredients whenever possible and talk to your vet about which food brands are the best for preventing bulldog allergies.
+Avoid wheat, corn, soy, and artificial ingredients whenever possible, and talk to your vet about which food brands are the best for preventing bulldog allergies.
 English Bulldogs are prone to be gassy, so choosing the right food is important.
-Lucy Pet offers limited ingredient dog food options that are have the precise balance of essential nutrients and are perfect for sensitive stomachs.
+Lucy Pet offers limited ingredient dog food options that have the precise balance of essential nutrients and are perfect for sensitive stomachs.

 - Skin allergies – One cause of skin infection in English Bulldogs is allergic dermatitis.
 Your pooch may be sensitive to flea bites or environmental allergens like pollen and mold.
 When skin allergy symptoms arise, dogs will scratch and potentially make matters worse by tearing the skin, leading to further infection.
 It’s best to treat skin irritation as quickly as possible.